infinispan/infinispan/core/src/main/release/README-libs.txt

 1) REQUIRED JARs
 ----------------

-The following JARs are REQUIRED for the proper operation of Horizon, in addition to the horizon.jar file:
+The following JARs are REQUIRED for the proper operation of Infinispan, in addition to the infinispan-core.jar file:

 * jcip-annotations.jar - (http://jcip.net) - Annotations used to assert concurrency behaviour of internal classes.

-* jgroups.jar (http://jgroups.com) - Group communications library that is the backbone of Horizon's replication.
+* jgroups.jar (http://jgroups.org) - Group communications library that is the backbone of Infinispan's replication.
   Necessary even when the cache is run in LOCAL mode.

-* jboss-common-core.jar - JBoss utilities used by Horizon.
+* jboss-common-core.jar - JBoss utilities used by Infinispan.
 Version 2.0.5.GA or above needed if run with JDK 6.

 * jboss-logging-spi.jar - Required by jboss-common-core.